-Pre-Proposal Due Date: August 31, 2021 by 11:59 PM Eastern Time Full Proposal Due Date: November 4, 2021 by 11:59 PM Eastern Time Grants Awarded: February 2022 Funding Opportunity Webinar Recording: https://nfwf.sharefile.com/d-s4a55cb96850a4fcc93eb413cb6c52dbf
+Pre-Proposal Due Date: Tuesday, August 30, 2022 by 11:59 PM Eastern Time Full Proposal Due Date: Thursday, November 3, 2022 by 11:59 PM Eastern Time

 OVERVIEW

 Recognizing the need for a coordinated, public-private approach to addressing the stormwater, habitat and public-use issues in the Southeast Michigan region, seven corporate, foundation and government funders have joined together to create the Southeast Michigan Resilience Fund (Fund).
 The Fund will award grants to help increase the resilience of communities and natural resources in Southeast Michigan by reducing the impact of stormwater, improving water quality, enhancing habitat, and increasing the accessibility and usability of public green space and natural areas.
 Grants will be awarded in two categories: 1) expanding green stormwater infrastructure and enhancing public space and 2) improving habitat quality, connectivity and accessibility.